 Considerations

 A point of attention here is that the information available for this is by definition not up to date.
-The asset situation on 31 December of the previous fiscal year is made available by the Tax Administration to the IB from May/June in the following year.
+The asset situation on 31 December of the previous fiscal year is made available by the Tax Office to BIDN from May/June in the following year.
 There is no other national source.

-With this signal and its own follow-up investigation, municipalities can terminate unjustified benefits (retroactively) if necessary.
+With this signal and own follow-up research, municipalities can terminate unjustified benefits (retroactively) if necessary.

 The algorithm ensures that a municipality only receives the data of their own residents on welfare benefits who may have excess assets.
 This protects citizens' privacy.
 An advantage of this algorithm is that it works much faster than when someone does it by hand.
-This saves municipal employees a lot of time.
+This saves a lot of time for municipal employees.
 Also, fewer mistakes are made this way.

 Human intervention

-At the IB, this algorithm does not involve human intervention.
+With BIDN, this algorithm does not involve human intervention.
 The algorithm executes rules devised by humans and is not 'self-learning'.
-However, the IB does ensure that the processing process has been done properly.
+However, BIDN does ensure that the processing process has been done properly.
 The municipality decides whether and how to deal with a change.

 Risk management

 Citizen privacy is a major concern.
-Therefore, a 'Privacy Impact Assessment' is carried out periodically to determine whether there are risks and what can be done about them.
+That is why we periodically check whether there are risks and what can be done about them.
+This is called privacy impact assessment (PIA).

 Legal basis